ohall/ohall-hugo/content/post/shrinkwrap.md

 ## NPM Shrinkwrap

-NPM Shrinkwrap locks your entire dependency tree to the current intalled version.
+NPM Shrinkwrap locks your entire dependency tree to the current installed version.
 This is built into NPM and you can do it right now.

 This command.

 ```
-npm shinkwrap
+npm shrinkwrap
 ```

-will generate a file called `npm-shrinkwrap.json` that specified EXACTLY which version of each dependency will be installed when you `npm install`.
+will generate a file called `npm-shrinkwrap.json` that specified EXACTLY which version of each dependency will be installed when you call `npm install`.

-If you want to update a package, run `npm update <package_name>`. and then re-run `npm shinkwrap` to update your `npm-shrinkwrap.json`.
+If you want to update a package, run `npm update <package_name>`. and then re-run `npm shrinkwrap` to update your `npm-shrinkwrap.json`.

 if you want to see which packages are out of date, you can use: